T4ctica1YT/Game-files/README.md

 I do not claim ownership of any game assets, intellectual property, trademarks, or copyrighted materials associated with the hosted games unless explicitly stated.

-This repository is intended for educational, archival, and preservation purposes only.
+This repository is intended for educational, archival, and preservation purposes.

 # | Lawful Acquisition |
 All game files hosted here were obtained through legitimate and lawful means.
 No content has been knowingly acquired through unauthorized distribution channels.